scrapinghub/scrapy-poet/docs/index.rst

 By using ``scrapy-poet`` you'll be organizing the spider code in a different way, which separates extraction and crawling logic from the I/O, and from the Scrapy implementation details as well.
 It makes the code more testable and reusable.

-Beside, it
-opens the door to create generic spider code that works across sites.
+Furthermore, it opens the door to create generic spider code that works across sites.
 Integrating a new site in the spider is then just a matter of write a bunch of Page Objects for it.